LED: Lexicon-Enlightened Dense Retriever for Large-Scale Retrieval: Methodology

 \subsection{Lexical Enlightened Dense Retriever}

 Fig.~\ref{fig:training-process} illustrates the training workflow of our LED retriever.
 Specifically, we follow a two-stage training procedure.
-In the \textit{Warmup} stage, we independently train the dense retriever and the lexicon-aware one by Eq.~\ref{eq:contrastive-learning}, both with BM25 negatives ($\mathcal{N}^{\mathrm{bm25}}$).
+In the \textit{Warmup} stage, we independently train the dense and lexicon-aware retrievers by Eq.~\ref{eq:contrastive-learning}, both with BM25 negatives ($\mathcal{N}^{\mathrm{bm25}}$).
 This stage ends up with two retrievers, namely the Lexical Warm-up ($\theta^{\mathrm{lex1}}$) and the Dense Warm-up ($\theta^{\mathrm{den1}}$).

-Start from the warm-up checkpoint, in the \textit{Continue Training} stage, we train the lexical retriever by Eq.~\ref{eq:contrastive-learning} with negatives ($\mathcal{N}^\mathrm{lex1}$) sampled by the Lexcial Warm-up ($\theta^{\mathrm{lex1}}$), resulting in the Lexical ($\theta^{\mathrm{lex2}}$), which plays a role of a teacher for later lexical knowledge teaching.
+Then, we sample negative passages ($\mathcal{N}^\mathrm{lex1}$) with the Lexcial Warm-up checkpoint ($\theta^{\mathrm{lex1}}$) for the second stage, namely \textit{Continual Training} stage.
+With the fixed negative passages ($\mathcal{N}^\mathrm{lex1}$), we continually train the lexical retriever initialized from the warm-up checkpoint ($\theta^{\mathrm{lex1}}$) by Eq.~\ref{eq:contrastive-learning}.
+After the second stage, we could obtain the model named Lexical ($\theta^{\mathrm{lex2}}$), which plays a role of a teacher for later lexical knowledge teaching.

-With a well-trained lexicon-aware teacher ($\theta^{\mathrm{lex2}}$) and dense student after warming up ($\theta^{\mathrm{den1}}$), we further enlighten the dense retriever ($\theta^{\mathrm{den1}}$) by transferring knowledge from the well-performing lexicon-aware representation model ($\theta^{\mathrm{lex2}}$).
-The knowledge transfer is achieved from two perspectives -- 1) a lexicon-augmented contrastive objective to challenge the dense encoder and 2) a rank-consistent regularization to make the dense model's behavior inclined to the other.
+With a well-trained lexicon-aware teacher ($\theta^{\mathrm{lex2}}$) and dense student after warming up ($\theta^{\mathrm{den1}}$), we enlighten the student by transferring knowledge from the teacher.
+The knowledge transfer is achieved from two perspectives -- 1) a lexicon-augmented contrastive objective to challenge the dense encoder and 2) a rank-consistent regularization to make the dense model's behavior inclined to its lexicon-aware teacher.
 We will detail the two objectives in the following paragraphs.

-\paragraph{Lexicon-Augmented Contrastive.} Following previous work~\cite{Zhan2021STAR-ADORE}, we use the dense negatives ($\mathcal{N}^\mathrm{den1}$) sampled by the Dense Warm-up ($\theta^{\mathrm{den1}}$) to boost dense retrieval.
-Meanwhile, inspired by ~\citet{Chen2021ImitateSparse} who trained a lexical retriever with negatives provided by term-based techniques such as BM25, we try to enhance the dense retriever from the negatives augmentation perspective.
-Considering the similar backbone and the same optimization objectives of both dense and lexicon-aware retrievers, intuitively, dense one can use the lexical negatives ($\mathcal{N}^\mathrm{lex1}$) to partially follow the training process of the lexical teacher ($\theta^{\mathrm{lex2}}$), thus learning lexicon-aware ability.
+\paragraph{\textbf{Lexicon-Augmented Contrastive.}} Following previous work~\cite{Zhan2021STAR-ADORE}, we use the dense negatives ($\mathcal{N}^\mathrm{den1}$) sampled by the Dense Warm-up ($\theta^{\mathrm{den1}}$) to boost dense retrieval.
+Meanwhile, inspired by~\citet{Chen2021ImitateSparse} who trained a lexical retriever with negatives provided by term-based techniques such as BM25, we try to enhance the dense retriever from the negatives augmentation perspective.